Discover the Calanques National Park: A hiker's dream near Marseille

 Where are the Calanques located?

 The Calanques are located in the south of France, along the Mediterranean Sea.
 The park stretches from Marseille in the west to Le Ciotat in the east, with Cassis nestled somewhere in between.
-To the north we find La-Penne-sur-Huveaune, and looking south the park extends into the sea and includes the Ile de Frioul archipelago.
-The size of the park is comparable to Long Island and Manhattan combined, totalling around 55,000 hectares.
+To the north, we find La-Penne-sur-Huveaune, and looking south, the park extends into the sea and includes the Ile de Frioul archipelago.
+The size of the park is comparable to Long Island and Manhattan combined, totaling around 55,000 hectares.

 Climate and best time to visit